A home spice cabinet with shelves filled with jars of dried herbs and spices, potted plants on top, and some books and kitchen items nearby.

 Spiritual or contemplative elements are never imposed, but they are available for clients who feel drawn to that dimension of the work.

-Clinical herbalism is particularly well-suited for ongoing or recurrent concerns that do not respond well to quick fixes.
+Clinical herbalism is particularly well-suited for ongoing or recurrent concerns that do not respond well to quick fixes and to people who are more interested in whole-person healing rather than suppressing symptoms.

 This practice commonly supports people experiencing: